Obtaining transfer credit in Physics and Astronomy:

 For PHYS 101/102 and PHYS 125/126 students must take calculus-based courses with labs that cover essentially the same material as PHYS 101/102 or PHYS 125/126.
 It is important to note that many “pre-med” physics courses at other institutions do not use calculus and as a result will not qualify for transfer credit.

-For Astronomy and Astrophysics, transfer credit is approved by Prof. Patrick Hartigan (email@example.com).
+Astronomy and Astrophysics: transfer credit approved by Patrick Hartigan.